 Psychology is a course where students learn about themselves, who they are, and why people behave the way they do.
 Besides covering the theories of psychology, the brain and how it works, students learn how to improve their self-esteem, manage anger, and control their stress levels.
 Assertive training, goal setting, listening skills as well as study skills are taught.
+In addition, the course covers the psychology of motivation and learning, psychological disorders, childhood experiences and development.
+The class also invites several guest speakers to discuss a variety of psychological concepts.
 (NCAA approved core course)